-The closest mapped stream to the development site is Gordon Creek, where its head is located in 295 metres to the south east.
-At that point it presents as a dry gully in a landscaped garden and as a first order stream, it attracts a protected riparian zone of 10 metres.
-The development site is located well outside of this area and therefore does not impose impacts to the hydrological function of this stream.
+The closest mapped stream to the development site is Gordon Creek, where its head is located in the rear garden of number 38 Middle Harbour Road, 280 metres to the north east.
+As a first order stream, it attracts a protected riparian zone of 10 metres width.
+As the development site is located outside of this area, it is considered not to impose impacts to the hydrological function of this stream and therefore is not subject to any specific constraints.